The Lord of the Rings

 , then returning to his Mount Vernon farm.

-that every subsequent President followed until Franklin D. Roosevelt got himself elected four times.
+was followed by every subsequent President, till Franklin D. Roosevelt got himself elected four times.

-Realizing the inherent dangers of power becoming entrenched, following FDR the States ratified the 22nd Amendment in 1951, thereby
+Realizing the dangers of power becoming entrenched, following FDR, the 22nd Amendment was ratified in 1951, permanently

 limiting all future Presidents to ONLY TWO TERMS.